vsallaberry/privgold-pandora/README.md

 * BaseInterface Links&Objects lookup optimization and improvement of memory leaks
 * BaseInterface: Links navigation with keyboard or joystick
 * joystick: now joystick handling is event-based, and plug&play with SDL2.
+* 1.2.1: experimental build for macOS BigSur and Apple M1 (arm64)

 ## Updates Detail